Sakalya11/EXPERIMENT-13/README.md

 3. Improved Readability: Makes the code more readable by clearly defining how objects can be created.

-### Rules for Constructor Overloading in C++:

-1. Different Signatures: Each overloaded constructor must have a different signature (i.e., a different set of parameters).

-2. No Return Type: Like all constructors, overloaded constructors do not have a return type, not even void.

-3. Same Name: All constructors must have the same name as the class name.

 ### How Constructor Overloading Works in C++: